AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 ## Homework

+Complete your resume and [host it on your Github account](https://guides.github.com/features/pages/) via Github Pages.
-Complete your resume.
-To turn in this assignment, email a copy of your resume (PDF format) to Dana.
-If you'd like feedback, please let me know.
+* To turn in this assignment, paste the link to your resume site in Campus Manager.

 {% include "/includes/footer.md" %}